Low Cost Alternative (LCA) program

 The Low Cost Alternative (LCA) program groups drugs based on active ingredient, strength and formulation (e.g. tablet, capsule).

 Each category typically includes a brand name drug(s) and a generic drug(s).
 PharmaCare assigns a maximum price it will cover for any product in the category.
-The generic drugs are fully covered*.
+The generic drugs are fully covered, with coverage depending on any Fair Pharmacare deductible or Family Maximum requirements.

 On this page: What is a generic drug? l Ask for a generic lā€‹ "No substitution" lā€‹ If you do not want a generic lā€‹ How the LCA max price is set